braveclojure/bcjobs-blog/source/2021-07-10-a-better-clojure-job-board.html.md

 ### A Personal Note

-Part of how I approach my work is that I want to create opportunity for others.
+I care about creating opportunity for others.
 One reason for this is that my family was poor (on welfare, living in government housing) when I was growing up, and I know what a tremendous difference it makes to reach financial stability.
 That's part of why I wrote my book and make it available for free, and it's a big part of why I've rebuilt this site.
-I want in some small way to help others have that stability.
+Programming has allowed a lifestyle I literally couldn't imagine when I was young.
+I hope in some small way to help others have that stability.

 I also deeply believe that work should be as enjoyable as possible.
 Part of what makes work enjoyable is using expertly crafted tools, and that's why I continue to appreciate Clojure.
 Nearly a decade in I still love it, and I feel extremely lucky that I get paid to build stuff with it.
-I hope this site makes it possible for me people to do the same.
+I hope this site makes it possible for more people to do the same.

 -- Daniel Higginbotham